tomnz/pilight/README.md

 Suggested config to use (important pieces highlighted):

-<pre>startup_message off
+    startup_message off
     vbell off
     escape /
     defscrollback 5000
     hardstatus alwayslastline
     hardstatus string '%{= kG}%-Lw%{= kW}%50> %n*%f %t%{= kG}%+Lw%< %{= kG}%-=%D %m/%d/%y | %C:%s %A'

     chdir $HOME
     screen -t shell 0 bash
-screen -t root 0 su -
+    screen -t shell 1 bash

-<strong>chdir $HOME/pilight/pilight
+    chdir $HOME/pilight/pilight
-screen -t pl 1 python manage.py runserver 0.0.0.0:8000
-screen -t pl-driver 2 python manage.py lightdriver</strong>
+    screen -t pl 2 sh -c 'python manage.py runserver 0.0.0.0:8000; exec bash' screen -t pl-driver 3 sh -c 'python manage.py lightdriver; exec bash'

     chdir $HOME
-select 0</pre>
+    select 0

-This will open two tabs for PiLight on startup - one for the web interface, and one for the light driver.
+This will open two extra tabs (1+2) for PiLight on startup - one for the web interface, and one for the light driver.
 The final step is to have screen run at startup.
 There are a few ways to do this, but crontab is likely the simplest.
 Run `crontab -e`, then enter a line like the following:

-    @reboot sleep 120 && screen -d -m
+    @reboot sleep 60 && screen -d -m -A

-This will wait 2 minutes (you can try lowering this timeout) after system reboot, then open screen in a detached mode.
+This will wait a minute (you can try lowering this timeout) after system reboot, then open screen in a detached mode.
+The delay is necessary due to other services starting up.
 If you SSH into the Pi later, you can view the opened processes by running `screen -R`.
+Navigate screens by Ctrl+A then the screen id (0 through 3 in the above example).

 Guide
 -----